 In 1810 a covered bridge to Enfield was completed.
 It was paid for with lottery tickets.
 The bridge collapsed and was rebuilt in 1826.
 A canal was built in 1829 that bypassed the Enfield rapids.
 Immigrants who worked on the canal project, especially those from Ireland and Poland, brought their families to settle in Suffield.
 The 1844 Hartford-Springfield railroad line with its branch to Suffield completed in 1870.
 The Charles H. Dexter was the last steam boat on the Connecticut river which ran from Hartford to Springfield from 1866-1881.
 In 1902 a trolley service ran through Suffield connecting Springfield and Hartford.
 Source

 Since the earliest days, the tobacco industry has been the greatest single continuing commercial enterprise in Suffield.
 In 1727 tobacco was used as a legal tender for debts.
 By 1753 the fertile Connecticut valley was growing tobacco for export.
 The first cigar factory in the country was opened in Suffield in 1810 on what is today known as Ratley Road.
-There is a stone marker there today (Street View).
+There is a stone marker there today.
 A Cuban was hired to teach women how to roll the "long nines", which were sold all over the eastern United States by peddlers.
-Twenty years later broad leaf tobacco for cigar wrappers was developed, as was the process of "sweating" tobacco.
-14 million cigars per year were made in Suffield at this time.
+By 1830, broad leaf tobacco for cigar wrappers was developed, as was the process of "sweating" tobacco.
+14 million cigars per year were made in Suffield at that time.
 Profits earned from crops grown between 1830 and 1880 were used for western land speculation and helped finance commercial ventures, including the Hartford insurance business.
 Early in the 1900's higher grade tobacco were grown under cheesecloth tents, but decreasing cigar consumption brought reduced production.

 In 1823 Julius Sheldon listed the prices of some local furs in his accounting book.
 (The Biography of a Town.
 Robert Hayden Alcorn.
 1970.
 Page 119.)